TheMTtakeover/goat-rulings/goat-indv-rulings/just-desserts.md

 Netrep Rulings:

-*   The damage inflicted by “Just Desserts” is considered one instance of damage.
+- The damage inflicted by “Just Desserts” is considered one instance of damage.

+Goatrulings.com Rulings:

+- "Just Desserts" may not be activated if there are currently no monsters on your opponent's side of the field.